TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 ![Part 8 - Using items](/images/part-8-using-items.png)

-There's one last bit of housekeeping we need to do before moving on to the next part.
+There's two last bits of housekeeping we need to do before moving on to the next part.
 The `parent` class attribute in the `Entity` class has a bit of a problem: it's designated as a `GameMap` type right now, but when an item moves from the map to the inventory, that isn't really true any more.
 Let's fix that now:

 {{< codetab >}}
 {{< diff-tab >}}